 As I neared the top of Little Heart Lake, the big rocks slowly turned into granite slabs.
 The small ponds and the slabs reminded me of the Robin Lakes area.
 It was the most enjoyable part of the traverse.

-Over Big Heart Lake’s west shore was the last group of cliffs.
+The last group of cliffs was over Big Heart Lake’s west shore.
 I went above it via a ramp by the headwall until I reached the grassy area.
 Above the heather was a broad rock field that took a while to hop through before the rocky summit.

 See more trip photos here.

-Wow, it was a long way from Turquoise Peak!
-But the views had certainly offset the tedious traverse.
+Wow, I was a long way from Turquoise Peak!
+But the views certainly offset the tedious traverse.
 The last time I saw the stunning Summit Chief Mountain and Chimney Rock was through the wildfire smoke.
 But I was able to appreciate their sheer beauty on this clear day.

-There’s a reason why the wilderness got its name Alpine Lakes.
+There’s a reason the wilderness got its name: Alpine Lakes.
 So far, I’ve seen at least three lakes from the summits I’ve visited.
 And that didn’t even include the tiny ones west of here in Camp Robber Valley.
 So glad for the decent weather.

 See more trip photos here.